odysseyscience/react-s3-uploader/README.md

 the `Content-Disposition` header will be set accordingly with the file's original filename.
 If it is `auto`, the disposition type will be set to `inline` for images and `attachment` for all other files.

+`server` is optional and can be used to specify the location of the server which is running the ReactS3Uploader server component if it is not the same as the one from which the client is served.

 The resulting DOM is essentially: